-I’m so inspired by these great ideas on how to keep your favorite board games organized and safely stored and the best part is you likely have plenty of space and plenty of room when you set it up correctly!
+I’m so inspired by these great ideas on how to keep your favorite board games and card games organized and safely stored and the best part is you likely have plenty of space and plenty of room when you set it up correctly!

 Sometimes it just takes a little outside the box thinking and creativity to cut board game clutter and create more storage space.
 There are so many smart ways to get your board game collection in order and avoid that stray game piece syndrome!